- AvvoAvvo is a lawyer directory and rating service that also provides a number of consumer resources, including lawyer Q&A. Learn more about Avvo.

 - Assess how easy or difficult it will be to track potential clients who come from the directory or lawyer ratings service.

 - Contact an existing law firm subscriber to the directory that you are considering.
 Ask them how many visitors, leads, and new clients the lawyer directory has produced for their firm in a given time period.
 Estimate the cost per visitor, lead, and client.

 While the above factors can give you an idea of whether a particular service will work for you, the only way to be sure is to give it a try and measure its performance for your firm.

 Measuring Performance for Your Firm

-Just like all forms of advertising, directories will perform differently for different law firms.
+Just like all forms of advertising, lawyer ratings services and lawyer directories will perform differently for different law firms.
 While one firm may get a great return on investment (ROI), another may experience losses.
 There is simply no substitute for measuring the specific performance for your firm.

-To measure the performance of a directory or lead-generation service for your firm, use a dedicated tracking phone number and tracking links so you can use a web analytics program to measure visits, leads, and clients generated from your listing.
+To measure the performance of a lawyer directory or lead-generation service for your firm, use a dedicated tracking phone number and tracking links for your listing in the directory so you can use a web analytics program to measure visits, leads, and clients generated from your listing.

 After a month or so, calculate the cost per visitor, lead, and client.
 If they exceed your ROI, try another service or a different marketing strategy.

 Below are links to more information, including our best-fit judgment for each product.